jmgmiko/zoobook_selenium/README.md

 - Check If Exists
 - Check If Element Contains
 - Check If Displayed
+- Check If Element Not Contains
+- Change Tab

+### Output
+After each executed step, a snapshot is captured and saved in a folder named after the test script, which is saved in the following directory: **C:\SeleniumFramework_Snapshots**

 ### The Commands of the Framework
 Here is the list of the framework's commands: